 VIVO Cannabis (VVCIF) Receives a Hold from Canaccord Genuity

-Canaccord Genuity analyst Kimberly Hedlin maintained a Hold rating on VIVO Cannabis (VVCIF) on May 15 and set a price target of C$0.30.
-The company’s shares closed last Friday at $0.17, close to its 52-week low of $0.11.
+In a report released today, Kimberly Hedlin from Canaccord Genuity maintained a Hold rating on VIVO Cannabis (VVCIF), with a price target of C$0.30.
+The company’s shares closed last Tuesday at $0.17, close to its 52-week low of $0.11.

-VIVO Cannabis has an analyst consensus of Moderate Buy, with a price target consensus of $0.46.
+Currently, the analyst consensus on VIVO Cannabis is a Moderate Buy with an average price target of $0.46.

 See today’s analyst top recommended stocks >>